Footwear workers make shoes, boots and sandals using hand and machine tools.

 A footwear maker assembles all types of footwear either by hand or machine.
 Uppers are attached to soles and heels by nailing, tacking, stitching, gluing or injection moulding.

 A pattern maker designs and cuts a heavy paper pattern for a sample model shoe by hand or computer.
-From the master pattern multiple copies are made to produce a range of shoes in different sizes and colours.
+Multiple copies are made from the master pattern to produce a range of shoes in different sizes and colours.

 A stuffcutter cuts the bottom sections of the shoes, which includes the soles, heels and insoles, using a clicking press.